righettod/code-snippets-security-utils/README.md

 # Content & conventions

-📝Code is centralized into the class [SecurityUtils](src/main/java/eu/righettod/SecurityUtils.java).
+📝 Code is centralized into the class [SecurityUtils](src/main/java/eu/righettod/SecurityUtils.java).

-🧪Unit tests are centralized into the class [TestSecurityUtils](src/test/java/eu/righettod/TestSecurityUtils.java).
+🧪 Unit tests are centralized into the class [TestSecurityUtils](src/test/java/eu/righettod/TestSecurityUtils.java).

-📖Conventions used:
+📖 Conventions used:

 * One utility methods in **SecurityUtils** class is associated to one unit test methods in **TestSecurityUtils** class: Both with the same name.
 * All tests data are stored into the [resources](src/test/resources) folder of the test area.